Categories of Doctoral Funding

 Dean's Fellow (Year One)

 Dean’s Fellowships are awarded to entering students.
 In the Humanities and Social Sciences, this award is contingent on satisfactory academic progress in coursework and entails no service obligation in the first year.
-Students are not permitted to hold any of the student officer appointments described below.
+Students are not permitted to hold any of the student officer appointments described below, nor to work at other paid pursuits.
 (However, those who enter with advanced standing may be expected to teach in their first year at Columbia.
 Such students will be appointed student officers of instruction as described below.)
 Although the primary focus for students in the Natural Sciences is also satisfactory academic progress in coursework, in certain Natural Science departments, a Dean’s Fellowship may include teaching or, in rare circumstances, research obligations in the first year.
 Students with teaching obligations will be appointed as Teaching Assistants.
 Those with research obligations will be appointed as Graduate Research Assistants.

 Dissertation Fellow (Year Four or Five)

 Dissertation Fellowships are awarded only to Humanities and Social Science students who have successfully defended their prospectus and have had the MPhil degree conferred by May 31 of their fourth year (see Satisfactory Academic Progress) or of the year before which they wish to receive their Dissertation Fellowship.
 The fellowship supports such students as they research or write their dissertation.
 Dissertation Fellows must use this fellowship year to make significant progress by focusing exclusively on the dissertation, and are not permitted to hold student officer appointments (see below) or register for classes.
-However, students on the Dissertation Fellowship may work between five and ten hours a week at other paid pursuits, such as those of a research assistant or tutor on campus.
+However, students on the Dissertation Fellowship may spend up to ten hours a week on limited additional work, such as those of a research assistant or tutor on campus.

 Students may postpone a Dissertation Fellowship only if they receive an outside award or a GSAS International Travel Fellowship in the year when they were to receive the Dissertation Fellowship (and "bank" that funding for future use).
 Students entering in fall 2023 and beyond may no longer use a GSAS International Travel Fellowship to “bank” GSAS funding for future use.